Choose between the public transportation options of South Korea – Flights, Trains, Express, and Buses!

 - You can book a bus from Seoul to Busan online, but it requires a Korean mobile phone number.

-- On-site booking is also an option, but the availability of the bus seat is not guaranteed.
+- On-site booking is also an option, but the bus seat availability is not guaranteed.

 From Seoul to Busan by Public Transport – Flights